An International Workshop on Competitions, Usability, Benchmarks, Evaluation, and Standardisation for Runtime Verification Tools

 - Analysis of the kinds of problem the tool is suited for and those it is less-well suited for

-These should use a minimum of 2 pages to explore a particular position related to the evaluation, comparison or standardisation of Runtime Verification tools (and benchmarks).
-Topics may included, but are not limited to:
+Initial submissions should use a minimum of 2 pages to explore a particular position related to the evaluation, comparison or standardisation of Runtime Verification tools (and benchmarks).
+Topics may include, but are not limited to:

 - What should a RV benchmark look like?